 - Potassium Sorbate and Camden tablets (potassium metabisulfite) to completely end the fermentation and stabilize the wine before bottling for a still wine with no carbonation.

-This peach wine recipe makes one gallon of sweet peach wine.
+This simple recipe uses everyday pantry staples to make one gallon of homemade peach wine.

 - 2-3 lbs peaches chopped